 Step 3: Assemble the layers of your 49 blocks and quilt an "x" on each block

 Assemble your blocks like little quilt sandwiches: bottom face down, middle layer, batting, top layer face up.
 This picture is just to show the layers.
 The fabric edges should be lined up on top of each other.
+Be sure to center your batting between the blocks of fabric.
+I like to randomly assemble all of the blocks, trying to make as many different combinations with the 11 fabrics as possible.

 Chain piece the first part of the x across the blocks.
 Then cut apart your chain and quilt the other part of the x.